-The work of the Periodic Review Team makes reference to considering an Annual Report on IANA Performance, which would presumably would be carried out by the CSC.
-This responsibility should be considered by representatives of DT C to ensure that this report will be produced by the identified group.
+The work of the Periodic Review Function team makes reference to considering an Annual Report on IANA Performance, which would presumably be carried out by the CSC.
+This responsibility should be considered by representatives of DT-C to ensure that this report will be produced by the identified group.

 As currently defined the Periodic Review Team is not a standing body, but would be convened every five years for the purpose of carrying out the Periodic Review of the IANA Naming Functions.
 A question was raised about whether this would be an appropriate body to deal with emergency performance/escalation-related issues and could be convened on that basis as well.
 DT-M and the overall CWG should consider whether the Periodic Review Team would be the appropriate body to address these issues.
+[Note to CWG: The Sidley structure contemplates that PRF would also cover special, off-cycle review.]

 Table of Reviews